houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 1, we dive into some code to demonstrate the usefulness of backreferences.
 We then conceptually analyse the way they work to abduct that they rely on memory.
 A fortiori, we can abduct that JavaScript regular expressions rely on memory.

-In section 2, we explore the theory behind actual regular expressions to understand why they must have finite states.
+In section 2, we explore the theory behind regular expressions to understand why they must have finite states.
 In particular, we show how regular expressions act as syntactic sugar for a class of languages called 'regular languages'.
 We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines called Deterministic Finite Automata (DFA).

-In section 3, we cash out the underlying tension between actual and JavaScript regular expressions as an issue of *language recognition*.
+In section 3, we cash out the underlying tension between theoretical and JavaScript regular expressions as an issue of *language recognition*.
 We take a look at Chomsky's hierarchy.
 The latter hints at how different classes of languages are recognised by different classes of machines.
 This gives us a way to cash out the aforementioned tension by talking about the different levels in the hierarchy.

-Essentially, to understand why JavaScript regular expressions are not regular *is* to understand how they recognise a larger (hence different) class of languages than actual regular expressions.
-Briefly, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
+Essentially, to understand why JavaScript regular expressions are not regular *is* to understand how they recognise a larger (hence different) class of languages than theoretical regular expressions.
+As previously mentioned, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
 In constrast, JavaScript regular expressions rely on memory.
-So, owing to their reliance on memory, the latter are not regular because they recognise a different class of languages compared to DFAs.
+So, owing to their reliance on memory, they recognise a different class of languages than DFAs.
+Hence, they are not regular.

 ## 1. Backreferences